Voltage: 230V, Frequency: 50Hz

 What to expect

 There are beautiful scenes from lush jungles to the Irrawaddy River, and beyond to the stunning coastline.
-Infrastructure in Burma is quite undeveloped, so you may encounter power cuts, uncomfortable road journeys or changes to your itinerary.
+Infrastructure in Myanmar (Burma) is quite undeveloped, so you may encounter power cuts, uncomfortable road journeys or changes to your itinerary.

-It is essential to 'keep face' in Burma and remain patient and calm in your dealings with people.
-A stay in Burma can be a magical experience, with warm, hospitable people, stunning sights and a greater understanding of this compelling country.
+It is essential to 'keep face' in Myanmar and remain patient and calm in your dealings with people.
+A stay in Myanmar can be a magical experience, with warm, hospitable people, stunning sights and a greater understanding of this compelling country.

 From Los Angeles